Zeriabo/messagingApp/README.md

 Coming update: Creating a signup request api the the automatic task will activate the requested accounts<br />
 Coming update: creating a react app which interact with the java backend<br />
-Coming update: after signin Implemented it will require a token and compare the token if it belongs to the requested user then it will return the messages